From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Methodology

 \subsection{Two-Stage Entropy-Guided GRPO}

-\textbf{Revisiting Entropy as A Reward Signal for Unsupervised RLVR.} The role of entropy in learning with unlabeled data has been examined from two perspectives.
+The role of entropy in learning has been studied from the complementary perspectives of exploration and exploitation.
 Early work in semi-supervised classification~\cite{lee2013pseudo_label, grandvalet2004semi} argues that optimizing the predictive distribution towards low entropy transforms unlabeled inputs into effective constraints on the classification decision boundary.
 Deep reinforcement learning~\cite{haarnoja2018soft_entropy_max} literature, by contrast, argues for maximizing policy entropy to support exploration until the optimal behavior is reliably discovered.
 Existing RLVR studies inherit one of these viewpoints in isolation.
-EMPO~\cite{zhang2025right} and one-shot RL~\cite{wang2025reinforcementlearningreasoninglarge}, minimized predictive entropy on unlabeled questions during training, while CLIP-Cov~\cite{cui2025entropy_max_rlvr} prevent policy from entropy collapse thus promoting exploration.
+EMPO~\cite{zhang2025right} and one-shot RL~\cite{wang2025reinforcementlearningreasoninglarge} minimize predictive entropy to exploit the base model prior knowledge, while CLIP-Cov~\cite{cui2025entropy_max_rlvr} prevents the collapse of the entropy, thus promoting exploration.

-Both choices may break down under of noisy supervision.
-Let $\mathcal{L}_{\text{entropy}} $ be the token-level entropy loss defined in Eqs.\,(6).
-GRPO using $-\lambda {L}_{\text{entropy}}$ as a regularization term in total loss may drive the model to place unjustified confidence on potentially incorrect labels and simultaneously suppresses the diversity that GRPO’s group-wise normalization requires for stable advantage estimation.
-Regularizing with $+\lambda {L}_{\text{entropy}}$ alleviates over-confidence and preserves alternative candidate for GRPO responses diversity, yet the policy now struggles to converge because probability mass is never allowed to concentrate under entropy maximization.
-Therefore we argue that the entropy optimization direction should not be fixed, but should be evolved in schedule.
-As in Figure 3, it should be high early on to resist noisy rewards and to provide GRPO with informative rank orderings, and low later so that the correct answer could consolidate from exploration and evolve to exploitation.
+Both choices may break down under noisy supervision.
+Let $\mathcal{L}_{\text{entropy}} $ be the token-level entropy loss defined in Eq.~\eqref{entropy_loss} and $\lambda$ be a positive constant.
+GRPO using $-\lambda \mathcal{L}_{\text{entropy}}$ as a regularization term in the total loss may drive the model to place overly high confidence on potentially incorrect labels.
+Furthermore, this minimization simultaneously suppresses the response diversity that GRPO's group-wise normalization requires for informative advantage estimation.
+In contrast, regularizing with $+\lambda \mathcal{L}_{\text{entropy}}$ alleviates over-confidence and preserves the alternative candidates necessary for GRPO response diversity.
+However, under consistent entropy maximization, the policy struggles to converge because the probability mass is never encouraged to concentrate.
+Therefore, we argue that the direction of entropy optimization should not remain static.
+Rather, it should be dynamically scheduled throughout the training process.

+As illustrated in Figure~\ref{entropy_trend}, token-level entropy should be maximized early in training.
+This initial exploration resists overfitting to noisy labels and provides the response diversity necessary for informative advantage estimation.
+Later in training, the entropy should be minimized to transition the model from exploration to exploitation, allowing it to consolidate learned knowledge.

 Based on the above intuition, we propose a two-stage token-level entropy optimization framework for RLVR training, thereby realizing the exploration-to-exploitation trajectory.
 Let $\mathcal{L}_{\text{GRPO}}$ denote the standard GRPO loss derived from the group-wise advantage formulation, and let $\lambda(\tau)$ be a scalar coefficient that varies with the training step $\tau$.
 The unified objective function is defined as: